Dinorush/ExtraWeaponCustomization/README.md

 - Damage Mod Per Target: Applies a damage modifier unique to each target.
 [Hits only]
 - Damage Over Time: Applies a damage over time effect.
 [Hits only]
 - Explosive: Causes explosions where bullets land.
 [Hits only]
 - Fire Rate Mod: Applies a fire rate modifier.
-[Automatic weapons only]

 #### Traits - Innate gun behavior modifications
-- Accelerate: Fire rate and/or damage changes as the trigger is held.
-[Automatic weapons only]
+- Accelerate: Fire rate and/or damage changes with continuous fire.
 - Ammopack Refill: Specify the % of reserves ammopacks refill.
 - Auto Aim: Automatically fire toward targets.
 - Auto Trigger: Hold the trigger to fire.
 [Semi or Burst weapons only]